alphaharris/effective-dictionaries/PITCHME.md

 ```

 Note:
+- Some of the most powerful one-liners are dict comps
+- Nested, Ternary logic for total transformation
 - Official documentation is sparse here, but accurate
 - Many tutorials like mine that cover patterns and gotchyas
 - that iterable could be an expression that returns an iterable (like a lambda)